QueenZK520/Lesion-aware-Network/README.md

 Lesion-aware Network for Diabetic Retinopathy Diagnosis

-The code will be public soon, so look forward to it.
+The code will be public soon.